Geometry-of-numbers methods in the cusp: Counting reducible -orbits on

 \subsection{Averaging over fundamental domains}

-We begin by applying Bhargava's averaging technique, developed in \cite{MR2183288,MR2745272}.
+As in \S\ref{sec-sl2avg}, we begin by applying Bhargava's averaging technique, developed in \cite{MR2183288,MR2745272}.
 Let $\mc{F}$ be a fundamental domain for the action of $\GG(\Z)$ on $\GG(\R)$ that is box-shaped at infinity (recall that such an $\mc{F}$ exists by Theorem~\ref{thm-boxfunddomain}).
-Then, by an argument identical to \cite[Theorem 2.5]{MR3272925}, which involves averaging over translates of the fundamental domain $\mc{F}$ by elements of $G_0$ and performing a suitable change-of-variables, we obtain the following:
+Then, by analogy with~\eqref{eq-sl2pmmult}, we obtain the following: